softworkz/emby-wiki/Library-items.md

 ### OfficialRating
 G, PG-13, R, TV-MA, etc.

-### OverviewHtml
-This is an html version of the overview.
-If the original overview did not have any html content, this will be identical to Overview.

 ### ParentIndexNumber
 Similiar to IndexNumber, this serves different purposes depending on the type of item.
 For episodes this is the season number.
 For audio files, this is the disc number.